hyperhello/hypercard-stack-uploader/README.md

 # hypercard-stack-uploader
-Import and run your classic Hypercard stack and export HTML that runs in the browser
+Imports classic Hypercard stacks directly from archives and exports HTML that runs in the browser.

 <img src="sample-stack.png" />